Quick Answer

 What Happened to UK Non-Dom Status?

-The UK abolished its non-domicile regime in April 2025.
-Under the old rules, UK residents who were not domiciled in the UK paid no UK tax on foreign income unless they brought it into the UK.
-The regime had existed for over 200 years.
+UK non-dom status was abolished in April 2025.
+Previously, UK residents not domiciled in the UK paid no tax on foreign income unless remitted domestically.
+The regime had operated for over 200 years.

 The abolition was announced in the March 2024 Budget and took effect from April 2025.
 A four-year transitional period was offered for long-term non-doms to reorganise their affairs.
 Under the transitional rules, individuals who had held non-dom status for fewer than 4 years could benefit from a Temporary Repatriation Facility (TRF), allowing them to bring offshore funds into the UK at a reduced rate of 12% in the first two years.